yassinex02/StreamAnalytics_GP/README.md

 ## Alignment of the Synthetic Data with Project Needs
 The synthetic data generated closely aligns with the project's needs by providing a representative sample of user interactions and streaming experiences.
 It comprehensively reflects a similar structure to that seen in real-world data.
 The data feed enables analytics and insights generation for Spotify Wrapped, facilitating personalized user experiences and recommendations.
 Moving forward, continuous refinement and expansion of the data feed will further enhance its utility and relevance in understanding user preferences and enhancing the Spotify experience.

+## Credits
+The authors of this project are:
+1. Taha Yassine Moumni
+2. Mehdi Zaid
+3. Mateo Ploquin
+4. Abdallah Ghaddar
+5. Talal Shehadeh